jesse-wei/jesse-wei.github.io/_pages/teaching.md

       <li class="list-group-item">
         <div class="row">
           <div class="col-sm-9">
             I have written 20+ in-use quiz and exam questions.
-In 23S, I wrote the entirety of a brand-new Quiz 7 on the MIPS processor and control signals.
+In 23S, I wrote the entirety of Quiz 7, which covered the MIPS processor and control signals.
           </div>
           <div class="col-sm-3">
           </div>